 Kate Orkin

-Dr Kate Orkin is Senior Research Fellow in Behavioural Economics at the Blavatnik School of Government and a Supernumerary Fellow of Merton College.
+Dr Kate Orkin is Associate Professor in Economics and Public Policy at the Blavatnik School of Government and a Supernumerary Fellow of Merton College.

-Kate leads the Mind and Behaviour Research Group at the Centre for the Study of African Economies, alongside Professor Stefan Dercon.
-The Group is a network of economists, psychiatrists and psychologists applying psychology to inform the design of programmes which either reduce poverty or improve governance and service delivery in low- and middle-income countries.
+With Professor Stefan Dercon and Professor Alan Stein, Kate leads the Mind and Behaviour Research Group at the CSAE, hosted by the Blavatnik School of Government.
+This is a network of economists, psychiatrists and psychologists applying psychology to inform the design of programmes which either reduce poverty or improve governance and service delivery in low- and middle-income countries.

-One of the Mind and Behaviour Research Group's aims is to develop and test scalable, high-impact interventions that can be used in programming and to support governments and NGOs in taking interventions to scale.
-Kate's teams have worked closely with national and local governments and NGOs, including GiveDirectly, the Harambee Youth Employment Accelerator and BRAC, to co-design and cost interventions.
-In the past, Kate has consulted for the World Bank and International Food Policy Research Institute.
+Kate has worked extensively at the interface of research and policy in taking successful evidence-based interventions to scale.
+She and her team have worked closely with national and local governments and NGOs, including GiveDirectly, the Harambee Youth Employment Accelerator and BRAC, to co-design, test and cost interventions, and then build delivery systems and political will for scale-up.
+In the past, Kate has done policy advisory work for the South African Presidency, World Bank and International Food Policy Research Institute.

 - Garlick, R., K. Orkin, S. Quinn.
 Forthcoming.
 "Call Me Maybe: Experimental Evidence on Using Mobile Phones to Survey Microenterprises."
 World Bank Economic Review.